db-benchmarks/db-benchmarks/README.md

 https://tech.marksblogg.com/benchmarks.html

 Mark did a great job making the taxi rides test on so many different databases and search engines.
-But since the tests are made on different hardware the numbers in the resulting table don't make much sense to compare one with another.
-You always need to remember about it when you evaluate the results in the table.
+But since the tests are made on different hardware, the numbers in the resulting table aren't really comparable.
+You always need to keep this in mind when you evaluate the results in the table.

 -------